yayaa/DatabaseManager/README.md

 ```
 QueryListener has 2 different constructor: one is default no args and the other with a boolean which indicates that the listener needs to return objects as in list, even if there is single object to return.

 QueryListener injects data to required objects.
 So while you define your custom object, you need to have variables with same name in table's column or you need to have `@ColumnName("Column")` declared above your variables.
 So that library can deserialize it.
+Important: CustomOBject HAS to default no args contructor!
+Otherwise deserialization will not work.

 ```java
 public class CustomObject {